mikepartain/PUBLIC_STIGCHECK/README.md

 ***There is a stig options file in the includes/ directory that has some basic options you can modify.
 Do this with Caution.

-## Python Module Requirements
-    ciscoconfparse==1.2.47
-    lxml==3.7.3
-    netmiko==1.3.0
-    openpyxl==2.4.8
-    tqdm==4.15.0

-You should be able to install the dependencies with 'pip install -r requirements.txt' but some have trouble with the cryptography.
-If you have cryptography already satisfied try this from a bash shell:

-bash# cat requirements.txt | while read line; do pip install $line; done

-That should install all modules.
-If you are not using virtualenv then run the installs as root.

 ### VENDOR
   * Cisco